News

 • The individual gives you permission to check their right to work online and provides the generated ‘share code’ to you.

 • Arrange a video call.
-During the video call, go to https://www.gov.uk/view-right-to-work and enter their share code and date of birth.
+During the call, go to https://www.gov.uk/view-right-to-work and enter their share code and date of birth.
 Check the photograph on the online profile.

 • A positive online check profile will state that the individual has the right to work in the UK.